LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 #### JS Swapping the JS class

-Just add this in the HTML's `<head>` section, I believe it's better to add it after the title, encoding and links to other resources, such as CSS, fonts and whatever else you may link to in your <head> section>, for performance reasons.
+Just add this in the HTML's `<head>` section, I believe it's better to add it after the title, encoding and links to other resources, such as CSS, fonts and whatever else you may link to in your `<head>`section, for performance reasons.

 ```javascript
 <script>